Information & Privacy Practices

 What if I need to cancel my appointment?

-We need to receive 24 hour notice for any cancellations.
+Please allow 24 hour notice for any cancellations.
 Without such notice, you may be required to pay a $50 fee for the missed appointment.
 A cancellation call should be directed to your therapist.
-If using email, use the following address email@example.com and verify a response from us.
+If using email, use the following address email@example.com and verify a response.
 If you do not get a response, be sure to call (609) 400-2888 to cancel the appointment.

 Who can benefit from counseling at PCPC?